Manii-dot/fitness-tracker/README.md

 * As a user, I want to be able to view create and track daily workouts.
 I want to be able to log multiple exercises in a workout on a given day.
 I should also be able to track the name, type, weight, sets, reps, and duration of exercise.
 If the exercise is a cardio exercise, I should be able to track my distance traveled.

-## Tech Used
+## Tech

-the following were used:
+the following techs were used:

 * HTML
 * CSS